cna-cmd/cna-cmd/README.md

 ## About me

 #### Hi there 👋, my name is Carolina.
 I graduated as a Systems Analyst in 2019.
-I am attending currently in the Full Stack Developer bootcamp and I am a Teaching Assistant at Henry's academy.
-I am motivated by solving problems using technology, which can positively impact people's in lives.
-I am very curious about everything, I am always researching, reading or learning something new.
+I am currently attending the Full Stack Developer bootcamp and I am a teaching assistant at Henry's academy.
+I am a very restless person, I am very curious about everything, I am always researching, reading or learning something new.
+I am motivated by problem solving and teamwork.

-I am looking for opportunities to challenge and improve my programming knowledge and experience, and to contribute to projects small and large.
+I would be interested in being able to contribute to small or large projects, I would like the opportunity to improve or challenge my experience and knowledge in programming.

 ## Skills